tijmenstor/tijmenstor.github.io/README.txt

-Portfolio Website created by Tijmen Stor
+Portfolio Website created by Tijmen Stor.
 All credits are shown below.
 I edited the original website, but I do not own anything.